SMB, SME/ “Mid-Market” and large enterprise… What’s the difference, and why does your business size classification matter?

 In addition to size and revenue, your buying habits and technology needs also typically align with a particular business size classification.
 Many technology solutions are built with these classifications in mind, or at least have features and pricing that correlate to the business classifications.
 Understanding which category your business falls into can help you define your objectives, specify capabilities, and then match those to the right technology solutions.

-Here are some defining characteristics of the most commonly used business classifications:
+Here are some definitions and defining characteristics of the most commonly used business classifications:

-- Employees: 0-100 is considered a small-sized business; 100-999 is considered a medium-sized business.
+- What is considered a small business?
+What is considered a medium-sized business?
+Employees: 0-100 is considered a small-sized business; 100-999 is considered a medium-sized business.
 Note that these size specifications may be defined differently by some government organizations, such as the Small Business Administration (SBA) which uses the size specifications as part of its process for granting small business loans and for consideration of awarding Federal contracts.

 - Annual Revenue: $5-$10 million

 - IT Staff: Typically one or a few